Machine Learning for MU-MIMO Receive Processing in OFDM Systems: Evaluations

 \subsection{Visualizing the channel estimation error statistics}

-In order to get insights into the \gls{ML} channel estimator abilities, we visualize the channel estimation error covariances $\Em$ for different user speeds.
-To do so, three batches of uplink signals were sent, with users respectively moving at \SI{50}{\km\per\hour}, \SI{80}{\km\per\hour}, and \SI{120}{\km\per\hour}.
+In order to get insights into the \gls{ML} channel estimator abilities, we visualize the channel estimation error covariance matrices $\Em$ for different user speeds.
+Two batches of uplink signals were sent, with users respectively moving at \SI{60}{\km\per\hour} and \SI{120}{\km\per\hour}.
 All batches comprised 90 \glspl{RG}, and leveraged the 2P pilot pattern with an \gls{SNR} of \SI{5}{\dB}.
-The Frobenius norms corresponding to every \glspl{RE}' $||\Em_{f,t}||_{\text{F}}$ are shown in Fig.~\ref{fig:E_RG}.
+The Frobenius norms corresponding to each \glspl{RE}' $||\Em_{f,t}||_{\text{F}}$ are shown in Fig.~\ref{fig:E_RG}, and the normalized errors $\left| \frac{||\widehat{\Em}_{f,t}||_{\text{F}} - ||\Em_{f,t}||_{\text{F}}}{||\Em_{f,t}||_{\text{F}}} \right|$ are shown in Fig.~\ref{fig:E_errors}.
+The figures labeled as `Predicted' refers to the estimations $\widehat{\Em}_{f,t}$ produced by the \gls{ML} channel estimator and averaged over the corresponding batches, using spectral interpolation only.
+As expected, the Frobenius norms of the \glspl{RE} carrying data strongly depend on their distance to their closest pilot, reflecting the distortions visible in Fig.~\ref{fig:mismatch_2P}.
 The figures labeled as `True' are presented for reference, and are computed by Monte Carlo simulations assuming knowledge of the true channel realizations.
-As expected, the Frobenius norms of the \glspl{RE} carrying data strongly depend on their distance to their closest pilot, reflecting the distortions visible in Fig.~\ref{fig:mismatch_2P}.
-The figures labeled as `Predicted' refers to the estimations $\widehat{\Em}_{f,t}$ produced by the \gls{ML} channel estimator averaged over the corresponding batches.
-One can see that the predictions are close to the true error covariances, confirming that $\text{CNN}_\Em$ is able to learn the channel estimation error statistics from the data during training.
-Additionally, $\text{CNN}_l$ seems to correctly estimate the time-variability of the channels since the Frobenius norms of the predicted covariances increase with the user speed, matching the behavior of the true covariance matrices.
+One can see that the normalized errors are low on \glspl{RE} carrying data, confirming that $\text{CNN}_\Em$ is able to learn the channel estimation error statistics from the data during training.
+The higher errors on \glspl{RE} carrying pilots are due to the loss \eqref{eq:loss_mc} taking solely into account the positions $(f,t)\in\mathcal{D}$, giving no opportunities for $\text{CNN}_\Em$ to learn the statistics at pilot positions.
+Experiments conducted using both spectral and temporal interpolation yielded higher normalized errors, probably because the increased accuracy of the channel estimates results in a more difficult learning of the error statistics.
+Additionally, $\text{CNN}_l$ seems to correctly estimate the time-variability of the channels since the Frobenius norms of the predicted covariances increase with the user speed, matching the behavior of the true covariances.